Carpet Chameleon Care Guide

 - Behavior & Temperament: Handling is stressful to them, so as with other chameleons, they are pets better suited to being watched than handled

 - Shedding: It occurs approximately once a month.
-No ad is necessary, humidity and misting are sufficient for shedding
+Humidity and misting are sufficient for shedding

 - Conservation Status: Least Concern on the IUCN Red List.
 CITES Listing: Appendix II (04/02/1977)